atanuGuin/ML2_Coursework/README.md

 # ML2_Coursework
 Assignments done for Machine Learning 2 Course.

+Instructor: Dr. Yashaswi Verma, Department of Computer Science and Engineering, Indian Institute of Technology, Jodhpur

 Assignment 1: GCN with one layer of aggregation for binary classification of Cancer data